Is the low FODMAP diet for you? This article provides a checklist for you to begin shaping your gut healing journey.

 Been Diagnosed with IBS?
 Let’s Go!

-For years Dédé tried medication and various diets (raw, vegetarian, vegan, GF, Paleo, etc.) and none of them offered reliable relief.
+For years Dédé tried medication and various diets (raw, vegetarian, vegan, GF, Paleo, Whole30 etc.) and none of them offered reliable relief.
 It took a hospital stay and extreme pain to get her to say ENOUGH!
 She was ready to try anything.
-When you first look at the low FODMAP elimination diet it appears to be horribly restrictive and you might be discouraged.
+When you first look at the low FODMAP Elimination Phase it appears to be horribly restrictive and you might be discouraged.
 But that’s what we are here for!
 To show you how you CAN do this!

 Read The Low FODMAP Diet as your first step to living pain-free and eating delicious whole foods that your whole family will enjoy.
 FODMAP Everyday® is here to not only help you get by, but to THRIVE!